-The University of Chicago Graham School’s Master of Science in Biomedical Informatics program prepares students to lead healthcare’s evolution into an era where organizations will apply their data to meet these goals.
+The University of Chicago’s Master of Science in Biomedical Informatics (MScBMI) program prepares students to lead healthcare’s evolution into an era where organizations will apply their data to meet these goals.
 Our curriculum provides professionals from an array of disciplines with the skills and confidence to understand, build, and improve informatics solutions that can help address the most significant challenges in healthcare today.

-Key industry partners provide input on the program’s skills-based curriculum through the Industry Advisory Board, which facilitates a local and national network of industry-based opportunities for students.
-Exemplifying the breadth and depth of expertise from across the University of Chicago, the program’s Faculty Advisory Committee includes members from the departments of Computer Science, Public Health Sciences, and the Pritzker School of Medicine.
-With expertise in clinical and research informatics, genomics, translational medicine, and computation, the University of Chicago provides an ideal home for this interdisciplinary program.
+The Biomedical Informatics program has key industry partners through the Industry Advisory Board, which facilitates a local and national network of industry-based opportunities for students as well as the Faculty Advisory Committee which consists of members from across the University of Chicago with expertise in clinical and research informatics, genomics, translational medicine, and computation.

 I wanted to go into a field that was high in demand and ever-changing so that I could always be challenged.